History of the North British Railway (until 1855): The North British Railway takes shape

 There was now a sense of urgency about raising money, for the provisional Caledonian Railway was also planning its future line and trying to raise money.
 Quite apart from the now discredited idea of only one line being viable, the capital required for a long distance railway was huge, and the gross available capital was not unlimited.
 Already the rivalry for supremacy between the North British Railway and the Caledonian Railway was in action.
-In fact both lines found that they could not raise enough money to go to Parliament in the 1843 session as they had hoped.
+In fact, both lines found that they could not raise enough money to go to Parliament in the 1843 session as they had hoped.

 A revised route with steeper gradients had been considered earlier, in an attempt to reduce construction costs by 8%, and further cost-paring might have been attempted at this stage.
 Now Learmonth was persuaded by George Hudson, an English railway promoter and financier, to increase interest in his scheme by putting forward a more ambitious scheme, going all the way to Berwick (later known as Berwick-upon-Tweed.
 At 56 miles, this would increase construction costs to £900,000, but be more attractive to investors: it would link with the proposed Newcastle and Berwick Railway and form part of a future chain of railways reaching London.
 Hudson agreed to subscribe £50,000, and he did so in due course, although he then passed his holding to the York and North Midland Railway, which he controlled.
 The railway engineer John Miller was asked to revisit the route surveys to reduce cost, and he did so, getting the cost of construction down to £800,000, though this figure omitted the acquisition of coaching stock.
 The Edinburgh terminus was altered to be at North Bridge, having previously been intended at Leith Walk.

-The Act secured
+The act secured

-With the new scheme, the promoters were able to submit a Bill to Parliament in the 1844 session.
+With the new scheme, the promoters were able to submit a bill to Parliament in the 1844 session.
 The most serious potential opponent to the scheme in Parliament was the Edinburgh and Dalkeith Railway (E&DR) which feared abstraction of its traffic.
-The E&DR was an obsolescent horse-drawn railway with stone-block sleepered track; its principal traffic was coal but passengers were carried.
-To eliminate the opposition, the North British promoters agreed to buy that railway for £133,000 The NBR Chairman John Learmonth already contemplated a long branch from Edinburgh to Carlisle using the E&DR as its northern termination; reaching Carlisle would connect to the West Coast route to London and the industrial north west of England.
+The E&DR was an obsolescent horse-drawn railway with stone-block sleepered track; its principal traffic was coal, but passengers were carried.
+To eliminate the opposition, the North British promoters agreed to buy that railway for £133,000 The NBR chairman John Learmonth already contemplated a long branch from Edinburgh to Carlisle using the E&DR as its northern termination; reaching Carlisle would connect to the West Coast route to London and the industrial northwest of England.
 Moreover, the E&DR had a branch to Leith docks, and important outlet to shipping; securing the E&DR would automatically acquire that connection.

-With E&DR opposition neutralised, there was relatively little else in the way, and the North British Railway secured its authorising Act of Parliament on 4 July 1844.
-The rival Caledonian Railway had not got a far as submitting a Bill in this session.
+With E&DR opposition neutralised, there was relatively little else in the way, and the North British Railway secured its authorising act of Parliament, the North British Railway Act 1844 (7 & 8 Vict. c. lxvi), on 4 July 1844.
+The rival Caledonian Railway had not got as far as submitting a Bill in this session.